py2ai/py2ai.github.io/_posts/2026-04-20-Fireworks-Tech-Graph-Production-Ready-SVG-Diagrams-From-Natural-Language.md

 Fireworks Tech Graph represents a significant step forward in AI-assisted diagram generation.
 By combining a rigorous 10-step workflow, seven visual styles, full UML coverage, built-in AI domain patterns, a semantic shape vocabulary, and comprehensive validation, it transforms the ad-hoc process of LLM diagram generation into a reliable, production-quality pipeline.
 For developers, technical writers, and AI engineers who need consistent, publication-ready diagrams, this skill eliminates the gap between describing a system and visualizing it.

 The project is open source and actively maintained at [github.com/yizhiyanhua-ai/fireworks-tech-graph](https://github.com/yizhiyanhua-ai/fireworks-tech-graph).
+## Related guides

+Fireworks Tech Graph generates diagrams for AI agents — these adjacent open-source AI tooling guides may also be useful:

+- **[Open CoDesign: Open-Source Claude Design Alternative](/Open-Codesign-Open-Source-Claude-Design-Alternative/)** — turn prompts into polished HTML prototypes, slide decks, and dashboards locally.
+- **[Designlang: Extract Design Systems From Any Website](/Designlang-Extract-Design-Systems-From-Any-Website/)** — extract design systems and tokens from existing websites for reuse.
+- **[jcode: Next-Generation Coding Agent Harness](/jcode-Next-Generation-Coding-Agent-Harness/)** — a Rust coding agent harness with semantic memory and multi-agent swarms.